-In all the lands of the Free Cities, there is nothing to compare with the architectural marvel that is Regency Boulevard.
-The centerpiece and crown jewel of the citys Palace District, this elegantly-conceived thoroughfare was designed in the aftermath of the great plague that had ravaged the Free Cities in the previous century.
+In all the lands of the Free Cities, nothing compares with the elegantly-conceived thoroughfare that is Regency Boulevard.
+The centerpiece and crown jewel of the city's Palace District, this architectural marvel was designed in the aftermath of the great plague that had ravaged the Free Cities in the previous century.
 Although it took a lifetime to complete, few would claim that the time was ill-spent.

 This beautiful promenade owes its genius to Master Thraso Burgage, the most prominent architect of his time.
-He had the vision and drive to tear down a portion of the old city walls and lay out a wide roadway running between the businesses of Guilders Court and a new palace built over the ruins of the archaic keep that had once dominated the citys horizon.
+He had the vision and drive to tear down a portion of the old city walls and lay out a wide roadway leading from the businesses of Guilders Court and a new palace built over the ruins of the archaic keep that had once dominated the city's horizon.

 Houses of the Guilds

 Most prominent among these guildhouses is that of the Ancient Brotherhood of Masons and Stonecrafters, which Master Burgage ensured was constructed with particular attention to detail.
 The current guildmaster, Anders Storron, is one of the most powerful men in the trade-dominated city.
-If rumor can be believed, the elderly quarryman dictates even to the King himself and has connections in every corner of the land.
+If rumor can be believed, the elderly quarryman has connections in every corner of the land, dictating even to the King himself.
 The intricately carven stonework of the airy structure contrasts sharply with the battered clothing affected by even the most prominent guild members.
 While the members of neighboring guilds look down their noses at the unsightly attire of the industrious masons, none can gainsay their far-reaching influence.

 The Liberal Association of Colliers, which began as a humble organization seeking to protect miners from the abuses common to that hard trade, has risen in influence and power as the people of the Free Cities grew more dependent upon the miners toil for their fuel.
 Their leader, Bevill Rodesson, is a deceptively youthful man that exudes upper-class arrogance.
 While he has tried to forge alliances with the lesser guilds to protect his guilds newfound prominence, he lacks the diplomatic acumen needed for the task.
 Aristocratic landowners and mine operators throughout the region have recently demanded concessions from the guild, and few expect Rodesson to remain after the resulting showdown.